madavigo/Challenge-Lab/README.md

 ## Prerequisites (local machine)

-- AWS account with EC2 access and billing enabled
+- New AWS account with EC2 access and $200 in credits with billing enabled for NLB
 - `aws` CLI configured (`aws configure`)
 - `kubectl` and `openssl` installed